hamzaelouiaazzani/vehicle_counting_CV/README.md

 This repository offers a wide range of configurable features to tailor the counting process to your specific use-case.
 You can customize the algorithm with various arguments, select your preferred detector, tracker, or counting approach, and flexibly set the counting lines using percentages.
 Additionally, you can apply spatial masks to focus on specific areas of your video frames and more.

-To explore and understand these configurable arguments in detail, please execute the following commnd:
+To explore and understand these configurable arguments in detail, please execute the following command: